 9. Warning Stools

-Although your baby’s stool may be a number of different colors and even textures, there are some stools that serve as a warning sign.
+Although your baby’s stool may be a number of different colors and even textures, some stools serve as a warning sign.
 If you identify any of the following, please contact a healthcare professional immediately.

 NOTE: If a baby’s stool consists mostly of red blood, known as "currant jelly poop," it can indicate a severe intestinal problem.

-NOTE: If the diarrhea contains visible blood or mucus, please contact your healthcare professional.
+NOTE: If the watery stool contains visible blood or mucus, please contact your healthcare professional.

 Baby Poop Frequency